nanjekyejoannah/micropython/docs/develop/core.rst

    ..
    }

-Other computations regarding scopes and identifiers are computed but also at this point the number of labels that will be required in the emitted code is determined and set.
+Other computations regarding scopes and identifiers are computed and also at this point the number of labels that will be required in the emitted code is determined and set.

 The second and third passes involve computing the code size and emitting the ``inline assembler code`` for